Now viewing a program in:

 How To Attend

-Join the live program from your office, home, or hotel room using a computer for the web portion
+Join the live program from your office, home, or hotel room using a computer with high speed internet.

 If applicable, you may obtain credit in multiple jurisdictions simultaneously for this program (see pending/approved list below).